yrodriguez83/optimized-etl-fetch/README.md

 Finally, to scale this application with a growing dataset, we could take the following approaches depending on our dev environment:

-1. Implement horizontal scaling by adding more instances of the ETL application, allowing it to process data concurrently.
+1. Implement ---> horizontal scaling by adding more instances of the ETL application, allowing it to process data concurrently.
 2. Optimize database performance with proper indexing, partitioning, and sharding strategies.
 3. Use a message broker like Apache Kafka or Amazon Kinesis to handle high throughput and enable data streaming.

+Pls email me @ yam.rodriguez23@gmail.com or message me on LinkedIn (link in my github bio) if you want me to implement the aforementioned approaches + next steps and I will happily do so! :relaxes: